Mary Porter was the queen of Hell’s Half Acre (see Part 1), Fort Worth’s vice district of the late nineteenth and early twentieth centuries.

 As long as brothels didn’t advertise, kept fighting to a minimum, and insisted on regular medical exams for their women, they were allowed to operate with only an occasional arrest and court fine.
 From 1893 to 1897, Mary Porter was arrested 130 times but never spent a night in jail.
 In these clips, Josie Belmont and Jessie Reeves were two other Acre madams.

-In his book Hell’s Half Acre, local historian Dr. Richard Selcer writes that Porter probably knew most of the prominent businessmen in town on a first-name basis.
+Local historian Dr. Richard Selcer in Hell’s Half Acre writes that Porter probably knew most of the prominent businessmen in town on a first-name basis.
 Indeed, among those posting her bond were gentleman gambler Nat Kramer, businessman E. B. Daggett, and Bill Ward, proprietor of the White Elephant Saloon, owner of the Fort Worth Cats, and a city councilman.
 (In the top clip, note the appearance of Luke Short on the docket in 1886—a year before his one-sided shootout with Jim Courtright outside the White Elephant.
 That M. F. McLane probably is the gambler/gunfighter who was a member, with Short, Wyatt Earp, and Bat Masterson, of the so-called Dodge City Peace Commission in 1883.)

 Like the Acre itself, Mary Porter was resilient.
 In 1890 the Acre’s “gilded palaces of sin” were pressured by a local religious group and city government.
 Porter was ordered to mend her wicked ways or face eviction from her place of business.
 So, she moved out of that place of business—and into one down the street.